vivri/Adjective/README.md

 1) You can __create arbitrary restrictions__ on base types (a.k.a. __refined__ types, or adjectives in linguistics.)
 1) You can use Boolean Algebra to arbitrarily __create new adjectives__ from existing ones.
+1) The range of valid values, the semantics and intent __are forever captured__ in the `Adjective` type.
 1) It is __lightweight__:
     - Runtime operations are cacheable and predictable.
     - Adjective rules are best stored as singletons.
+    - Minimum boilerplat.
-    - Minimum boilerplate, and little knowledge of advanced Typelevel features.
+    - Little knowledge of advanced Scala/Typelevel features required.
     - Zero library dependencies.

 ### Usage Example